 Radiotherapy and chemotherapy have adverse effects on the reproductive health of a man.
 The harmful side effects of chemotherapy drugs and radiation affect the testicles and their ability to produce sperm.

 It can be defined as a varicose vein or swollen vein in the scrotum.
 Varicocele may be caused by overheated testicles or when there is a lot of pressure on the testicles.
 Varicocele affects sperm production and consequently results in reduced fertility.

 Premature ejaculation and retrograde ejaculation can be classified as ejaculatory disorders.
 Retrograde ejaculation is the condition when the semen is released into the bladder instead of the penis.
 It can cause dry orgasms, where a man releases little to no semen.

 1. Lifestyle Changes

 Changing your lifestyle is one of the safest treatments for infertility if you’re a male.
 This type of treatment is generally advised if the underlying condition for infertility is erectile dysfunction.
-Making appropriate changes to your lifestyle and diet can help treat ED and improve fertility.
+Making appropriate changes to your lifestyle and diet can help treat ED, boost sperm count, and improve fertility.

 If the reason for infertility is hormonal issues or low sperm count, drugs are prescribed to tackle hormonal imbalance and improve testicular function, hence alleviating symptoms of infertility.
 Clomid, Arimidex, Testosterone supplements, hCG, hMG, etc. are medicines that help with male fertility.